jbuehl/homealone/docs/README.model.md

 ### Naming

 Every resource has a system-wide unique identifier.
 The namespace is flat.
+Identifiers consist of one or more upper and lower case letters, numerals, and underscores.
+They are case sensitive.

 ### States

 Every Sensor has an associated state.
-A Sensor state is a single scalar number or string.
+A Sensor state is a single integer or floating point number, or a string.
+True, False, and None are not valid states.
+A state value of None indicates an undefined state.
+A state may not be a list, tuple, dict, or other object.

 If a hardware device has multiple attributes or controls, it should be represented as multiple Sensor or Control objects.
 The state of a Sensor is obtained by an explicit call.
 A Sensor may implement an event that is set when its state changes that can be used for notification.

 ### Object model